 Smartphone vendors have been shipping more than 1 billion smartphones per year for over a decade.
 Closely complementing this mobility trend, IDC forecast that tablet sales will reach a billion units this year.
-Yet for all the mobile adoption, mobile CRM remains sporadic and under-utilized for most organizations, and of the few mobile CRM adopters, most fail to achieve sustained user adoption and a positive ROI.
+Yet for all the mobile adoption, remotely connected CRM remains sporadic and under-utilized for most organizations, and of the few adopters, most fail to achieve sustained user adoption and a positive ROI.

 So what’s the disconnect?

-Too many believe that mobile CRM is simply CRM software delivered on a mobile device.
+Too many believe that CRM for mobility is simply CRM software delivered on a mobile device.
 This simple thinking fails to recognize that typical CRM objectives such as opportunity management, creating quotes or displaying a 360 degree customer view are seldom well delivered within the form factor of smartphones.

 How to Succeed with Mobile CRM

-Here’s some tips for how to succeed with mobile CRM.
+Here’s some tips for how to succeed with CRM on devices.

 - Start with use cases.
-For mobile to make business sense it must be use case driven.
+For mobility to make business sense it must be use case driven.
 Contact center use cases are few.
 Sales person use cases are many but vary widely in terms of value.
-The starting point for mobile CRM strategy is to identify those business processes and information requests most facilitated by anytime/anywhere access.
+The starting point is to identify those business processes and information requests most facilitated by anytime/anywhere access.

 For example, beyond access to simple contact information, field sales people may benefit from having real-time access to the last conversation minutes, outstanding cases, open orders, product deliveries, unpaid invoices, aged receivables, available credit limit and other information which may be requested by the customer or needed by the sales person in order to continue their sales pursuits.
 The sales person wants to appear informed, and doesn’t want unanticipated questions and an absence of information causing delays to their sales objectives.